 You spend 1 ½ hour around the cape and included in the tour is a 2-3 kilometer guided hike.
 Birds that can be seen include puffins, guillemots, fulmars, razorbills and skuas among others.
 Good outdoor clothing is required for this tour.

 We want to note that there is no age limit for this tour.
-But know that you will need to be able to carry the child with you for about 2-3 km or the child being able to walk by itself.
+But know that you will need to be able to carry the child with you for about 2-3 km or the child should be able to walk by itself.

 This Iceland puffins tour is operated by one of our reliable partners.